kamalshkeir/korm/Readme.md

 srv := korm.WithDashboard()
 // or srv := korm.WithBus()
-//srv.WithMetrics(httpHandler http.Handler, path ...string) path default to 'metrics' srv.App.Use(kmux.Logs()) // it take an optional callback executed on each request if you want to add log to a file or send srv.App.Use(kmux.Logs(func(method, path, remote string, status int, took time.Duration) {
+//srv.WithMetrics(httpHandler http.Handler, path ...string) path default to 'metrics' srv.App.Use(ksmux.Logs()) // it take an optional callback executed on each request if you want to add log to a file or send srv.App.Use(ksmux.Logs(func(method, path, remote string, status int, took time.Duration) {
 	// save somewhere
 }))